fuyu28/ReactMinesweeper/README.md

 ## ⚙️ Features

 - Customizable board size and mine count
-- Left click to open cells
+- Left-click to open cells
-- Right click to place flags
+- Right-click to place flags
-- Auto reveal for empty cells (flood fill)
+- Left double-click to reveal all adjacent non-flagged cells (flood fill)
-- Victory/loss alerts
+- Victory and loss alerts with automatic game reset

 ## 🛠️ Tech Stack